aswin-giridhar/aura_hacking_agents/replit.md

-# LoveCoach AI Dating Assistant
+# Aura - AI-Powered Relationship and Dating Coach

 ## Overview

-LoveCoach AI is a full-stack dating assistant application that helps users improve their dating conversations through AI-powered coaching, conversation analysis, and personalized tips.
-The application provides real-time feedback on dating conversations, suggests responses, and offers actionable insights to help users build better connections.
+Aura is a comprehensive AI-powered relationship and dating coach web application that provides users with an interactive interface to manage their dating leads, receive personalized advice, and engage in chat-based coaching interactions.
+The application displays current dating prospects with relationship stage tracking, personality insights, and tailored guidance based on individual profiles and chat history.

 ## System Architecture